-The majority of the Cape Bank section of Land's End and Cape Bank SAC is already protected via the MMO Land's End and Cape Bank European Marine Site (Specified Areas) Bottom Towed Gear Byelaw32 prohibiting bottom towed fishing gear activity.
-However, VMS records show evidence of bottom towed gear activity in the site from both UK and non UK vessels.
+The majority of the Cape Bank section of Land's End and Cape Bank MPA is already protected via the MMO Lands End and Cape Bank European Marine Site (Specified Areas) Bottom Towed Gear Byelaw17 prohibiting bottom towed fishing gear activity.
+However, VMS records show evidence of bottom towed gear activity in the site from both UK and non-UK vessels.
 MMO marine officers advise these are likely to be false fishing records owing to vessels travelling at slower speeds (and therefore falsely considered to be fishing) due to vessels travelling against strong tidal movements in the area or to time their arrival into local ports with sufficient tide to allow entry and/or the allotted time provided by harbourmasters.

-As detailed in Figure 19 the vast majority of the Cape Bank portion of Land's End and Cape Bank SAC consists of circalittoral rock which makes up the Annex I reef: rocky feature for which the site is designated.
+As detailed in Figure 19, the vast majority of the Cape Bank portion of Land's End and Cape Bank MPA consists of circalittoral rock which makes up the Annex I reef: rocky feature for which the site is designated.

-The VMS data (Figure 20) shows bottom towed gear activity is taking place over the protected reef feature and given the evidence detailed previously (section 2.3) regarding the impact of bottom towed gears on rock and reef features MMO conclude this interaction will result in an adverse effect on site integrity.
+The VMS data (Figure 20) shows bottom towed gear activity is taking place over the protected reef feature and given the evidence detailed previously (section 2.3) regarding the impact of bottom towed gear on rock and reef features, MMO conclude this interaction may result in an adverse effect on site integrity.
+Therefore management has been proposed via the proposed Marine Protected Area Bottom Towed Fishing Gear Byelaw 2023 to remove the interaction.
+The management measures proposed for the larger Cape Bank MPA will also cover the entirety of the MMO section of the Land's End and Cape Bank MPA.

 3.10.
-North Norfolk Sandbanks and Saturn Reef SAC
+North Norfolk Sandbanks and Saturn Reef MPA

-North Norfolk Sandbanks and Saturn Reef SAC is located in the southern North Sea covering an area of 3,603 km2 (Figure 21).
+North Norfolk Sandbanks and Saturn Reef MPA is located in the southern North Sea covering an area of 3,603 km2 (Figure 21).